Thomas-Sohier/angularCV/README.md

 ## Things to do next ?

 - [ ] Currently only in french...
 Do atleast English !
-- [ ] Try to make theming work with the printing.
+- [x] Try to make theming work with the printing.
 Currently i can only print with de default theme
-- [ ] Make css work while printing on firefox ?
-Feasible ????
+- [x] Make css work while printing on firefox ?
 - [ ] Lot of things i don't think about yet

 ## How to use it ?